 Dr. Scott C. Stein joined the team at Rand Eye Institute in 1991 bringing his expertise in adult anesthesia care.
-He accepted the position as Director of Anesthesia, complementing the team of surgeons and certified professionals from the inaugural stage of the Rand Eye Institute’s Rand Surgical Pavilion.
+He accepted the position as Director of Anesthesia, complementing the team of surgeons and certified professionals from the inaugural stage of the Rand Eye Institute’s Rand Surgical Pavillion.

 Dr. Stein’s commitment and experience within the South Florida area, especially with the focus in cardiovascular anesthesia has helped and saved lives of patients that have been seen under his pre-surgical health assessment with undetected cardiovascular life-threatening issues.
 His patient advocacy is highly admired by our community of patients both local and beyond.

 Prior to initiating his anesthesia practices in Florida in 1970, he obtained his degree in medicine at Jefferson Medical University in Philadelphia, Pennsylvania.
 He also completed his rotating internship and residency in anesthesia at Jefferson Medical.

 Dr. Stein is a Diplomate of the American Board of Anesthesiology and a Fellow of the American College of Anesthesiologists by Examination.
 He is also a Diplomate of the National Board of Medical Examiners.

 His continued role in the field of anesthesia is seen through has various affiliations which include the American Society of Anesthesiology, American College of Anesthesiologists, Florida Society of Anesthesiologists, Florida Medical Association, and Broward County Medical Association.